jlongster/sweet.js-tutorials/tutorials/1-overview.md

 In the above example, The first 2 cases create 2 different variables because the macro itself created an `x` which is different than the `x` I made with `var`.
 In the last 2 cases, both reference the same `y` because I passed it in to the macro.

 Hygienic renaming is the reason you see a variable like `foo` renamed to 'foo$1234'. sweet.js ensures that each variable is referencing the correct thing.
-It must rename all variables for reasons explain in [this post](http://disnetdev.com/blog/2013/09/27/hygiene-in-sweet.js/).
+It must rename all variables for reasons explained in [this post](http://disnetdev.com/blog/2013/09/27/hygiene-in-sweet.js/).
 Unfortunately that means all your identifiers become a little ugly, but if you pass the `-r` or "readable names" options to the sweet.js compiler, it will clean that up and most of it will be pretty again.
 That only works on ES5 code right now, which is why it's not on by default.

 ## Using the sweet.js Compiler